jkgdev8/Pro-README-gen-UCLA-Challenge-9/README.md

   ## License
   MIT [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   ## Contributing
-  they pull up and code with me if they want to
+  They can write what they want
   ## Tests
-  testing testing testing
+  how to run a test
   ## Questions
-  Lakers.com
+  jkgdev8
-  github.com/jkgdev8
+  jkgdev8 2
-  jkgdev8@gmail.com
+  jkgdev8 3